CoolGitGuy/Hangman/README.md

 Task in the C# console application

 From the user's perspective:
 - When the player starts the application, the main menu is displayed
 - They select a game type and start playing
 - The player selects letters and guesses terms
-	- When they guess a term, they receive a message and a new term is given
+- When they guess a term, they receive a message, and a new term is given
 - The game continues until the player loses all lives
 - Then, the top 5 records and the player's score are displayed
 - If the player makes it into the top 5 for that category, they can enter their name, and their record is saved
 - The player is returned to the main menu

 From the developer's perspective:
 - Terms should be loaded from files
 - Each file represents a category of terms
 - Records are stored and read from a single file

 Scoring system:
 +2 for a correct letter
 +3 for each missing letter (without repetition) when the term is guessed
 	  Example: Word Google -> G__gl_ -> +3 for o, +3 for e

 Life system:
 -1 for an incorrect term guess
 -1 for selecting a letter that is not in the term
 +1 for solving a term
 +1 for every 20 points earned

 The player starts with 5 lives, although the drawing consists of 6 parts (head, body, 2 arms, 2 legs).
 If the player makes a 6th mistake (without changing the number of lives), they lose.

 Guessing during a round:
 - If the player enters a single character, it counts as a letter guess; otherwise, it counts as a term guess
 - After guessing a term, the player receives a message displaying the term, lives, round number, and score, then continues playing
-	- If no more terms are available, the player gets +10 points for each remaining life, receives a message about the game ending, and the game ends normally
+- If no more terms are available, the player gets +10 points for each remaining life and receives a message about the game ending, and the game ends normally

 Main menu and submenus:
 - The player must enter the number of the option they wish to activate
 - If the option does not exist or the input is not a number, the player receives an invalid input message
 - After selecting a category, the game starts

 ```
 1 New Game